Updated on 2025-08-27 GMT+08:00

 Labels are key-value pairs and can be attached to workloads.
 You can manage and select workloads by labels.
 You can add labels to multiple workloads or a specified workload.

-1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Workloads.
+1. Log in to the CCE console, click the name of the target cluster, and then choose Workloads in the navigation pane.

-2. Click the Deployments tab and choose More > Manage Label in the Operation column of the workload.
+2. Click the Deployments tab.
+Locate the target workload and choose More > Manage Label in the Operation column.

 3. Click Add, enter a key and a value, and click OK.